vertica/vertica-containers/vertica-kafka-scheduler/README.md

 You can download the official [vertica/kafka-scheduler](https://hub.docker.com/r/vertica/kafka-scheduler) image, or you can use the Dockerfile in this repo to build a custom image.
 The official image is based on [alpine:3.14](https://hub.docker.com/_/alpine) and includes the [openjdk8-jre](https://hub.docker.com/_/openjdk).

+For in-depth details about streaming data with Vertica and Apache Kafka, see [Apache Kafka Integration](https://www.vertica.com/docs/latest/HTML/Content/Authoring/KafkaIntegrationGuide/KafkaIntegrationGuide.htm) in the Vertica documentation.

 ## Table of Contents

   - [Prerequisites](#prerequisites)